This information applies to residential tenancies - meaning it applies to people renting a place to live.

 The rent cap does not apply to:

-- new tenants signing new leases for a new residence.
-For these tenants rates can be set at market value
+- New tenants signing new leases for a new residence.
+Landlords can set rent at market value for these tenants.

-- rental increases for lot fees in land-lease communities such as mobile home parks.
+- Tental increases for lot fees in land-lease communities such as mobile home parks.
 There are other rental increase rules that apply to rent increases in land-lease communities.

 How often rent can be increased, when and how